About Anita

 Anita undertook arguably the first Leaders Course in Water Exercise and gained a huge following for her classes aimed at the over 50's age groups.
 At this time, she also recognised there were no dedicated swimming squads for adults and began what is generally seen as the first adult fitness swimming squad in Melbourne - if not Australia.

-In those days mainly former competitive swimmers, surf and water polo players were interested in swimming as a form of fitness, but Anita quickly realised that the benefits of water would herald a boom in the sport with the adult sector largely uncatered for.
+In those days, and prior to Triathlon beginning, mainly former competitive swimmers, surf and water polo players were interested in swimming as a form of fitness, but Anita quickly realised that the benefits of water would herald a boom in the sport with the adult sector largely uncatered for.
 Additionally, many adults either couldn't swim or saw swimming as the domain of the young elite.
-Anita has since been a leading pioneer in the area of adult swimming teaching and fitness swimming.
+Anita has since been a leading pioneer in the area of adult swimming teaching, swimming for fitness and racing.

 She has taught thousands of adults to swim including many fearful adults who had traumatic experiences as children, and encouraged many more to make the transition to swim and train for fitness.
 A surprising number have passionately embraced the sport and have become champions in their own right within Masters Swimming.

-In 1981 she also joined the emerging Masters club Powerpoints, taking on the mantle of club coach shortly after.
-Powerpoints rapidly elevated to the top club in Australia, a position it held for over ten years.
-She continued to compete, winning numerous National and even World Masters titles.
+In 1981 she joined the emerging Masters club Powerpoints, taking on the mantle of club coach shortly after.
+Powerpoints rapidly elevated to the top club in Australia, a position it held for over ten years under Anita's guidance.
+She continued to compete, winning numerous Masters National and World Masters titles in 1984 (Christchurch) 1986 (Tokyo) and 1990 (Rio) along with Masters National Records and even a World record for 800m Freestyle in her respective age group.

-Dissatisfied with the standard of technique displayed by children coming into her coaching programme from other swim schools, she decided to form her own company in order to ensure a higher standard coming into squad through her Learn to Swim.
+Simultaneously, Anita began coaching the children of her adult swimmers.
+Dissatisfied with the standard of technique displayed by children coming into her coaching programme from other swim schools, she decided to form her own company in order to ensure a higher standard coming into squad through Learn to Swim; in 1986, H2O Swimming Works was born.

 This, coupled with her husband’s transfer to Colombo at the same time, enabled her to work in Sri Lanka until 2000.
 During this time she formed the Sri Lanka Aquatic Coaches and Teachers Association and put in place courses to accredit both Swimming Teachers and Coaches to an International Standard.
 She also coached the Sri Lanka National Swim Team attending the South Asian Federation Games in Nepal in 1999.